Initiated and launched a self-serve end-of-term flow that reduced operational workload by 70% and uplifting retentions.

 Reduced operational effort by 70%

-Increased “keep renting” selections by 30%, driving measurable revenue growth
+Increased “keep renting” selections, driving revenue growth

 Improved customer transparency and trust